mdolab/pygeo/paper/paper.md

 ### Class Shape Transformation

+The class shape transformation (CST) methodology [@Kulfan2008] is a popular airfoil parameterization.
+It generates a shape by using Bernstein polynomials to scale a class function, which is most often a base airfoil shape.
-The class shape transformation [@Kulfan2008] is a widely used airfoil parameterization. pyGeo contains a module, DVGeoCST, that can be used for airfoil optimization.
+The class function is modified with two parameters, and the number of Bernstein polynomials is adjustable. pyGeo contains a module, DVGeoCST, that implements this airfoil parameterization.
-This module contains analytic derivatives for each design variable available in CST optimization.
+The implementation supports design variables for the Bernstein polynomial weightings, the class function parameters, and the airfoil chord length.
+It includes methods to analytically compute derivatives of the airfoil's surface coordinates with respect to the design variables, which is useful for gradient-based optimization.
-Unlike other DVGeo modules, DVGeoCST is limited to use in 2D problems, such as airfoil optimization.
+DVGeoCST can be used only for 2D problems, such as airfoil optimization.

 ### Constraints